AmeriCommerce / Spark Pay Review

 - Registered and Guest checkout.

-- Let’s start with the good news.
-AmeriCommerce’s templates are all customizable, with a drag-and-drop interface that’s relatively simple to use once you spend some time clicking around using the set-up wizard as a guide.
-Many new themes are available, provided an excellent starting point in your storefront design.
-HTML5 and CSS3 editors are available for beefier “under the good” programming, for those businesses that prefer to employ a web designer for a truly unique and custom-fit website.
+Let’s start with the good news.
+Spark Pay templates are editable, with a live-view so you can see your changes as you make them, with a drag-and-drop interface that’s relatively simple to use.
+Many new themes are available, providing an excellent starting point in your storefront design.
+HTML5 and CSS3 editors are included for “under the hood” programming, for those businesses that prefer to employ a web designer for a truly unique and custom-fit website.

 Integrations and Add-Ons:

-To view a list of AmeriCommerce add-ons, click here.
+To view a list of Spark Pay add-ons, click here.
 A variety of fee-based and a few free options are available.
 Some highlights are listed below:

 - Quickbooks Synchronization – Integrates with Quickbooks for a $300 fee.